alema-r/Alessandro-Marcolini-Oniro/docs/hardware-support/boards/96b-Avenger.rst

 There is no fully-featured console available in Linux yet, so typing commands to the Zephyr application is not possible.

-Testing the board
+Testing the Board
 *****************

-Serial port
+Serial Port
 ===========

 To connect the USB converter serial port to the low-speed connector, see `Hardware User Manual <https://github.com/96boards/documentation/blob/master/consumer/avenger96/hardware-docs/files/avenger96-hardware-user-manual.pdf>`__.